-Sigma Kappa provides valuable leadership development opportunities to its members.
-As an organization Sigma Kappa encourages our members to be involved in at least one extracurricular activity during their collegiate experience.
+As an organization Sigma Kappa encourages our members to be involved in their campus and community.
 Because of this focus on involvement outside of Sigma Kappa, our sisters are able to engage with the campus and community in ways that are important to them by hosting and participating in a number of different events.